-11.3 Scheduling
+11.3 SCHEDULING

-Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2 and 13.3. with accrued WPSL hours applied first until exhausted before alternative leave hours are applied to the absence.
+Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2, with accrued WPSL hours applied first until exhausted before alternative leave hours are applied to the absence.

-Alternative Leave and WPSL used for Vacation will be scheduled and approved according to Article 11.3, with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.
-The Court shall consider the request and shall approve or deny it.
+Alternative Leave and WPSL used for Vacation will be scheduled and approved according to Article 11.3. with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.

-If the Court denies an employee's request for alternative leave and the denial would result in the employee's accrual exceeding the maximum allowed or in the employee forfeiting leave because of the failure to use the minimum amount of leave, the employee shall not lose any accrual at that time.
+If the appointing authority denies an employee's request for alternative leave and the denial would result in the employee's accrual exceeding the maximum allowed or in the employee forfeiting leave because of the failure to use the minimum amount of leave, the employee shall not lose any accrual at that time.
 The employee shall have up to three (3) months to use the excess accrual.